Carte du Ciel: The Astrographic Catalogue

 Plate measurement was a protracted affair, with measuring done by eye and recorded by hand.
-The plates were turned over to a large number of semi-skilled "computers" to determine the positions of the stars on each plate.
+The plates were turned over to a large number of people working as computers to determine the positions of the stars on each plate.
 (Before its modern meaning, the word "computer" meant a person who performs calculations).
-The "computers" would manually measure each star with respect to the dozen or so reference stars within that particular plate, and then perform calculations to determine the star's right ascension and declination.
+These human computers would manually measure each star with respect to the dozen or so reference stars within that particular plate, and then perform calculations to determine the star's right ascension and declination.
 The original goal of 11 mag for the limiting magnitude was generally surpassed, however, with some observatories routinely measuring stars as faint as 13 mag.
 In total, some 4.6 million stars (8.6 million images) were observed.
 The brightest stars were over-exposed on the plates, not measured, and therefore missing in the resulting catalogues.
 The plate measurements (as rectangular coordinates), as well as the formulae to transform them to equatorial coordinates, were published in the original volumes of the Astrographic Catalogue, although the accompanying equatorial coordinates are now of only historical interest.
 Publication of the measurements proceeded from 1902 to 1964, and resulted in 254 printed volumes of raw data.

 For decades the Astrographic Catalogue was largely ignored.
 The data were difficult to work with because they were available neither in machine-readable form nor in equatorial coordinates.
 Decades of labour were expended internationally before the project was superseded by modern astronomical techniques.
 One problem was that the work took much longer than expected.
 As originally envisaged, the project was meant to have taken only 10 to 15 years.
 A more serious problem was that while many European astronomers were preoccupied with this project, which required steady, methodical labor rather than creativity, in other parts of the world notably the United States astrophysics was becoming far more important than astrometry.
 As a result, French astronomy in particular fell behind and lagged for decades.